samtaggart/data_threefold_projects_friends/info/projects/planed/planed.md

 cities = ["Hasselt", "Florida"]

 [ecosystem]
-# can be chosen from: experiencecreator, experiencepartner, solutionprovider, farmer, systemintegrator
+# can be chosen from: experience, solution, farmer, infrastructure
-categories = ["experiencecreator"]
+categories = ["experience"]
 # can be chosen from: tftgranted (receiving TFT Grant)
 badges = ["tftgranted"]